 Chapman University takes student safety very seriously.
-To this end, individuals having reason to believe that a student has been missing should immediately notify the Chapman University Department of Public Safety at 714-997-6763.
+Individuals having reason to believe that a student has been missing should immediately notify the Chapman University Department of Public Safety at 714-997-6763.

 These reports may also be made to Residence Life and First Year Experience in the Davis Community Center or the Dean of Students Office in Argyros Forum 101.
-If the missing person report is made to staff or organizations other than Chapman University Department of Public Safety, the entity must contact Public Safety immediately.
+If the missing person report is made to staff or organizations other than Chapman University Department of Public Safety; the entity must contact Public Safety immediately.
+The University will notify the local police department and complete a missing person's report.